datachainlab/ethereum-light-client-rs/README.md

 ## Key Features

-- A verifier of Sync Protocol
+- A verification library of Sync Protocol
-- Support detection of Sync committee's misbehaviour
+- Support the detection of Sync committee's misbehaviour
 - `no_std` support: easy to integrate into any environment(e.g. wasm, sgx enclave)

 ## Crates